newslynx/automation/README.md

 ## Getting Started

-You'll need to first install [`virtualbox`](https://www.virtualbox.org/wiki/Downloads), [`vagrant`](https://www.vagrantup.com/), and [`ansible`](http://docs.ansible.com/).
+You can automate the NewsLynx Installation in one of two ways

+1. Into a virtual machine on your local computer.
+2. Onto an Amazon Web Services EC2 machine.

+For both options you must first install [`vagrant`](https://www.vagrantup.com/) and [`ansible`](http://docs.ansible.com/).
+Each option has other dependencies that will be covered below.

 Next, you should rename [`config.yaml.sample`](config.yaml.sample) to `config.yaml` and fill it out according to your preferences.
 For more information on how this file is structured, refer to the [configuration docs](http://newslynx.readthedocs.org/en/latest/config.html).

-Once this is done, you should be able to provision a VM of `newslynx` with the following command:
+## Provisioning locally

+For a local setup, install [`virtualbox`](https://www.virtualbox.org/wiki/Downloads).

+One you've done that, run the following command:

 ```
 vagrant up